 Despite unintentionally finding herself in coffee, Launtia Taylor has become a prominent voice within the industry.

 Taylor believes in education and in truly understanding your product at every point of the supply chain.
-She has worked closely with the and with the IWCA, and continues to be an advocate and teacher within the industry.
+She has worked closely with the Specialty Coffee Association of America (SCAA) and with the IWCA, and continues to be an advocate and teacher within the industry.

 González uses both her website and an Instagram account to highlight the accomplishments of women in coffee.
 She emphasizes diversity and representation, building community by highlighting the many different faces of the industry.
 González hopes that showing others a behind-the-scenes glimpse of what goes into each cup of coffee will bring attention to farms and aid in creating equality between the men and women working them.